GitHubChuanYu/T3Project4_SystemIntegration_New/README.md

 This is Chuan's final project of the Udacity Self-Driving Car Nanodegree: Programming a Real Self-Driving Car.
 For more information about the project, see the project introduction [here](https://classroom.udacity.com/nanodegrees/nd013/parts/6047fe34-d93c-4f50-8336-b70ef10cb4b2/modules/e1a23b06-329a-4684-a717-ad476f0d8dff/lessons/462c933d-9f24-42d3-8bdc-a08a5fc866e4/concepts/5ab4b122-83e6-436d-850f-9f4d26627fd9).

+### Due to limited time, I am late for finishing the capstone project on time with other team members, so I am submitting this project alone.

+As mentioned in the final project walkthroughs, I finished this project in 3 parts:

+## Waypoint Updater

+Waypoint updater node contains two parts.
+The first part is to derive a fixed number (30) of waypoints ahead of car from overall waypoints without consideration of traffic lights.
+Firstly, I use two callback functions "pose_cb" and "waypoints_cb" to get current car position and overall waypoints from two topics "/current_pose" and "/base_waypoints".
+Then a function called **get_closest_waypoint_idx** is created to get the closest waypoint ahead of car.
+At last, from that closest waypoint, I add additional 30 points from it to generate the final waypoints for car to follow.

+The second part of waypoint updater is to incorporate traffic light stopping.
+First, from topic "/traffic_waypoints" I get the stop line waypoint.
+Based this stop line waypoint, I designed a function called "decelerate_waypoints" to slow down the car to stop at red light.
+This is mainly done through modifying the velocity of those final waypoints.

+## DBW

+Driver by wire node (dbw_node.py) contains mainly a twist controller (twist_controller.py) to control vehicle speed to follow target vehicle speed from final waypoints via a PID controller, and also to control vehicle steering angle to follow target vehicle yaw rate/yaw angle/lateral position via a combined feedforward steering controller and feedback PID steering controller.
+The feedback steering PID controller is using cross track error as input as shown in (cte_calculator.py).

+## Traffic light detection

+Traffic light detection node is used to generate the traffic light waypoints which are sent to waypoints updater node.
+First, I need to get all the necessary inputs from subscribing necessary topics such as "/current_pose", "/base_waypoints", "/image_color" to know the information about current vehicle position, overall track waypoints, and the traffic light image data from camera.
+After that, these information are used to calculate the closest points to the red traffic light.
+This is realized in a designed function of process_traffic_lights.
+This function calculates the waypoints closest to the upcoming stop line position, and also use the traffic light classifier to classify the detected camera image as one of these states: 0-RED, 1-YELLOW, 2-GREEN, 4:UNKOWN.
+The returned values of stop line waypoint combined with traffic light state are used to decide final stop line waypoint with some hysterisis characterics to make the dectection more stable.

+The traffic light classifier is based on a CNN model for light detection on the simulator.

 Please use **one** of the two installation options, either native **or** docker installation.

 ### Native Installation